Why Ilhabela is the perfect place to do a work exchange in Brazil

 A week into my stay I decided to go a tour with Maremar to the isolated Castelhanos Beach on the sparsely-populated western side of the island.
 A bumpy jeep ride through thick jungle took us to our destination, where lots of locals and tourists were sunning themselves on the beach, swimming in the ocean and enjoying food and drinks at the beach kiosks.

 I headed to a viewpoint that I could see poking out from between the trees on a steep hillside.
 From there, the view of the bay and the Gato Waterfall in the distance was absolutely amazing.
-It was, however, boiling hot and I was keen to get into the shade so I returned to the beach rather swiftly, where I sat down at Quiosque do Alemão.
+It was, however, boiling hot and I was keen to get into the shade so I returned to the beach rather swiftly, where I sat down at a local restaurant — Quiosque do Alemão.

 There, I enjoyed an interesting variation on the caipirinha; this one was made with the leaves of a tangerine tree and was unlike anything I had ever tasted.
 Quiosque do Alemão turned out to be a place with an interesting past, too.
 The owner of this quaint beach bar and restaurant is a descendent of the survivors of a shipwreck and of slaves!